 In addition, experiential education shall be more clearly linked to major and course learning goals; Students will learn to articulate the knowledge, skills and abilities they acquire through experiential learning; and, experiential learning will be more fully integrated into the first and second years, with each experience building on the last.

 Up to two Davis grants will be awarded for work done in the summer.
 Proposals should result in a new or vastly improved experiential education course or program with a preference for courses geared toward first- and second-year students.
 Experiential components include work-integrated learning (co-op, internship, externship); undergraduate research; study abroad; study away; service learning; community engagement.
 Summer work should address student reflection and course assessment.
 Stipend is one month’s salary.

 Key Application Dates

-Faculty interested in applying for the 2019-2020 year should submit to the Office of the Provost and Vice President for Academic Affairs (email@example.com).
+Faculty interested in applying for the 2019-2020 year should submit to the Office of the Provost and Vice President for Academic Affairs (email@example.com) by February 15, 2019.
 For more information, please contact Dr. Kathryn Nielsen firstname.lastname@example.org.